 Watch this presentation to learn about the resources and tools that Las Villas del Norte website has to offer to it's members.
 Learn how you can use them in your own genealogical research to find your ancestors and or learn more about Genealogy and DNA research.

 This video is a great introductory video for our new members.
 Our existing

-One of the early settling families of Laredo, Nuevo Leon, Mexico is that of Joseph Cayetano Salinas and Isabel Maria de Trevino.
+One of the early settling families of Laredo, Texas is that of Joseph Cayetano Salinas and Isabel Maria de Trevino.
 They are listed in the 1757 census of Laredo as follows "Don Jose Salinas, casado con Isabel Treviño, un hijo, todas armas y dos caballos".

-I have yet to find out who the parents of Joseph Cayetano Salinas … Read the rest
+I have yet to find out who the parents of Joseph Cayetano Salinas and Isabel … Read the rest

 An early settling family of Saltillo, Coahuila, Mexico is that of Juan Martinez Guajardo and Isabel Flores de Valdez.